Blotch3D/Blotch3D/README.md

 than the default (BasicEffect) effect when drawing mostly opaque textures, so only use them when needed.

-The provided custom effect files are already compiled.
+The provided custom effect files are already compiled in the Blotch3D delivery from GitHub.
 The shader source code (HLSL) can be found in the Blotch3D Content/Effects folder.
 It is just the original MonoGame BasicEffect code with a few lines added for alpha test.
 The "make\_effects.bat" file in the Blotch3D source folder builds them, but first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".

 Dynamically changing a sprite's orientation and position
 ========================================================